Hopf monoids of ordered simplicial complexes

-If $A$ is a maximal set composition (i.e., with $n$ blocks), then the braid cone $\sigma_{\cA}$ has full dimension, hence is contained in a full-dimensional cone of $\NN_\pp$, so $\pp_{\cA}$ is a vertex of $\pp$ (and all vertices arise in this way).
-Moreover, for each face $\qq\subseteq\pp$, the album of compositions
+If $A$ is a maximal set composition (i.e., one with $n$ blocks), then the braid cone $\sigma_{\cA}$ has full dimension, hence is contained in a full-dimensional cone of $\NN_\pp$, so $\pp_{\cA}$ is a vertex of $\pp$ (and all vertices arise in this way).
+Moreover, for each face $\qq\subseteq\pp$, the album

 consists precisely of the set compositions coarsening some preposet $Q$ on $[n]$, the \defterm{normal preposet of $\qq$}.
 Often we will work simultaneously with a face $\qq$ and its normal preposet~$Q$, which contain equivalent information.
 Notice that $|Q|=n-\dim(\qq)$.
-The definition of a generalized permutohedron implies that normal cones of faces carry combinatorial structure.
+The definition of a GP implies that normal cones of faces carry combinatorial structure.
 Accordingly, we define the following fans and their corresponding albums:

 In particular, $\CCC_\pp=\CCC_\pp^\circ$ is the ($n-\dim\pp$)-dimensional vector space of functions that are constant on $\pp$, and $\partial\CCC_\pp=\0$.
 In the ``full-dimensional'' case $\dim\pp=n-1$, the space $\CCC_\pp$ is just the line $\sigma_{\oneblock}$.